ChatMol/ChatMol/copilot_public/README.md

 ### visualization tools
-- [ ] **Protein-Ligand Interaction Visualization**: Create a tool for visualizing and analyzing protein-ligand interactions, focusing on key binding residues.
+- [ ] **Protein-Ligand Interaction Visualization**: Create a tool for visualizing and analyzing protein-ligand interactions, focusing on key binding residues.(Mol* partically done)

 ## Online Version
 We provided an online version for you.
 [Click here](https://chatmol.org/copilot/) to try it.